adithya-s-k/Eagle/florence2/README.md

 # Florence Model Fine-Tuning

-This repository contains a script for fine-tuning a Florence model on a custom dataset using PyTorch, Hugging Face Transformers, and Weights & Biases (wandb) for experiment tracking.
+This repository contains two scripts for fine-tuning a Florence model on custom datasets using PyTorch, Hugging Face Transformers, and Weights & Biases (wandb) for experiment tracking.

+1. `train.py`: Standard fine-tuning without Low-Rank Adaptation (LoRA)
+2. `lora_train.py`: Fine-tuning with Low-Rank Adaptation (LoRA) support

+## Standard Fine-Tuning (train.py)

-## Usage
+### Usage

-The script supports various command-line arguments for customizing the training process.
+The `train.py` script supports various command-line arguments for customizing the training process.
 Below is a description of the available arguments:

 - `--model_name`: Name or path of the model to use (default: `microsoft/Florence-2-base-ft`).
 - `--dataset`: Name or path of the dataset to use (default: `AdithyaSK/img2Latex-v2`).